How will I be taught?

 Further longer Art or Painting courses with KAE.

 What do I need to join the course

-It is important to note that art courses are practical and require a degree of manual dexterity.
-If you need to bring a carer with you, or be accompanied by another person, please ask to speak with the Programme Manager before you enrol.
+It is important to note that Art courses are practical and require a degree of manual dexterity.
+If you need to bring a carer with you, or be accompanied by another person, please ask to speak to the Programme Manager before you enrol.